Skip to content

 Professional Interests

-Critical youth participatory action (Critical PAR) research, schooling in urban contexts, critical youth studies, organizational transformation, curriculum studies, youth organizing, critical arts pedagogies, and educational leadership, equity and policy.
+Critical youth participatory action research (Critical PAR), critical youth studies, learning and schooling in urban contexts, curriculum theory, critical arts pedagogies, youth organizing, educational leadership, critical epistemologies, organizational transformation, and policy.

 Bio